 Michael Joseph says we have peculiar habits.
 Mine is an absolute belief that diverse knowledge is crucial for problem solving under uncertainty.
 All development work is pure uncertainty in spite of its false theories and quantifications.
 That is why I urge you to, first, read everything written about Kitui, and, two, read outside your formal training.
 Diverse sources enrich your web of knowledge.
 It often is triggered to creativity by sources, which at first glance look irrelevant.
 For example, Charles Dundas writings, from early 20th century, can trigger insight into a Maito.
-Another example is DC Kelly.
-He constructed all the water points repeated by Kenya Government and many NGOs since 1963.
+Further, DC Kelly, who is, in my opinion, still the most important actor in Kitui county development to date; constructed all the water points repeated by Kenya Government and many NGOs since 1963.
 His work led Peter van Dongen and I to pushing water to KIDP and ultimately led us to the water platform.
 He also proposed and constructed all the major roads in the county.
 The ASAL study of 1977, only proposed the minor/rural roads.
 Knowing his road and water grids is useful in scheming interventions in the county since populations follow water and communication grids.
-In short, knowing the histories -note histories-of a county is important in imaging its future and development.
-Therefore, all of you need to internalise the histories of peoples' philosophies and ethics; migrations; the land use patterns; past and present trading regimes and patterns; techniques and technologies; foods; historical marginalizations; remnants of tradition; exit of elites; religious beliefs and conflicts; past and still growing evangelical intolerance etc. Such issues inform peoples' changes at local and national levels.
-These issues are yet to become part and parcel of formal training and therefore public knowledge.
-Further, all of us need to continuously bulk up on local knowledge yet to be written.
+In short, knowing the histories of a county is important in imaging its future and development.
+Therefore, all of us need to internalize the histories of peoples' philosophies and ethics; migrations; the land use patterns; past and present trading regimes and patterns; techniques and technologies; foods; historical marginalizations; remnants of tradition; exit of elites; religious beliefs and conflicts; past and still growing evangelical intolerance etc. Such issues inform peoples' changes at local and national levels.
+These issues are yet to become part and parcel of formal training and therefore part of public knowledge.
+Further, staff and Board Members need to continuously bulk up on local knowledge yet to be written.
 This is knowledge within people and their institutions.
-To get it, one needs to be intellectually humble and to keenly listen to both genders and all ages at different levels of society.
+To get it, one needs to be intellectually humble and to keenly listen to both genders and ages at all levels of society.
 One must be intellectually tolerant.
 Do you remember the Lawyer Of The Poor in Maito?
 Does she not know more about Maito than all of us?